chrispader/EyeMind/README.txt

 			- The tool has been sucessfully tested internally.
 However, it is recommended to do several small/medium and large data collections before the experiment.
 In these trials, you must also check the data closely and do some basic analyses.
 			- To avoid memory issues, you should have a machine (with the configuration recommended by Tobii) and you should avoid openning unnecessary apps during the data collection
 			-  Check model layout, spacing, naming of activies, labels, visibility of everything shown on the model when desiging your experiment
-			- If a problem occured you can kill the ET sever with crtl+c on the terminal and start it again.
-However, you will need to restart the data collection in the other tools as well.
+			- If a problem occured you can kill the Eye-tracking sever with crtl+c on the terminal and start it again.
+However, you will need to restart the data collection in the EyeMind app as well.
-		 	- If you kill the software during the analysis, you need to shut down the R server manually as well (using the terminal)